What is an alcohol problem?

 Alcohol Misuse Behavioral Indicators

-- Begin to have trouble with school or work performance and the individual’s attendance may decline with the usage of alcohol or because and individual is recovering from the effects of alcohol.
+- Begin to have trouble with school or work performance and the individual’s attendance may decline with the usage of alcohol or because an individual is recovering from the effects of alcohol.

 - Individuals have reported experiencing various mood swings during and after drinking alcohol.
 Sometimes others will notice this change with emotional mood changes before the individual notices the change.

 - Most people notice a change in personality or shift in attitudes and values may begin to take place.

 - Drinking may increase along with frequency; an individual could begin to start lying or denying there is a problem.
 If you point out inconsistencies in behavior or voice concerns, they may deny that an alcohol problem is taking place.

 - In some cases, you may notice a shift in friendships or people close to the individual.
 Individuals may begin to distance themselves from people close to them.

 - An individual may decrease extra-curricular activities or cease participating in activities that were once important to them.

 - When drinking increases family members have reported that conflicts in their relationship become more frequent.